Transgender Community

-Wherever you fall under the transgender umbrella, there are many ways to consider forming your family.
-We’ll outline a few of your options here!
-If you have questions about any of these items, or have a question that isn’t covered here, feel free to reach out to us directly.
-Our staff are specifically trained in the principles of trans inclusion, and are ready to support your journey.
+Wherever you fall under the transgender umbrella, there are many ways to form your family.
+If you have questions about your fertility treatment options, or have a question that isn’t covered here, feel free to reach out to us directly.
+Our care team is specifically trained in the principles of trans inclusion and ready to support your journey.

 Pre-Transition: Sperm

 If your body produces sperm and you plan to transition hormonally or surgically, it is considered best practice to capitalize on your existing fertility before transitioning medically.
-If you’re not ready to become a parent yet, a great option is to engage in fertility preservation while your body is still producing sperm.
-It is not currently known exactly how hormones will impact your long-term fertility prospects; the best data suggests that roughly 50% of all transgender women lose some or all of their fertility capability within just a few months of starting Hormone Replacement Therapy.
+If you’re not ready to become a parent yet, fertility preservation is a great option while your body is still producing sperm.
+It is not currently known exactly how hormones will impact your long-term fertility prospects; the best data suggests that roughly 50% of all transgender women lose some or all of their fertility capability within just a few months of starting hormone replacement therapy (HRT).
 While some are able to regain their fertility later on, the chances of that happening are unknown and the process requires you to stop your HRT, which many trans community members would prefer not to do.

 What can you do?